 If you’re looking for that JDM look of BBR Competitions but don’t want to pay an exorbitant amount of money for the real thing, Rota Wheels has got your back.

 BBR Competitions by Enkei are some of the most sought after JDM wheels for good reason, they look good with a timeless design and are super rare.
 That also means finding a set is tough and will cost you.
-If you want the look but can stand the heckling form your mates, Rota Wheels has a surprise for you.
+If you want the look and can stand the heckling from your mates, Rota Wheels has a surprise for you.
 According to The Grip Guys on a recent post on Facebook earlier this year they clued us car enthusiasts in on a new wheel from Rota Wheel aptly dubbed the Rota EG6.
 Just check out how similar these wheel look compared to the real thing below.

 Here’s a tweet from my personal Twitter where I’ve come across some properly rad JDM ads showcasing these wheels.